compbiocore/VariantVisualization.jl/README.md

 To add Julia to the PATH on Mac run the following line in the Terminal:

-> sudo ln -s /Applications/Julia-1.0.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia
+> sudo ln -s /Applications/Julia-1.2.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+Be sure to replace "/Applications/Julia-1.2.app/..." to reflect the version of Julia you've downloaded.

 *Linux Note*: To run on remote compute clusters, you may need to load the opengl and julia modules.